The San Francisco SBDC is staffed with experienced leaders who assist SBDC clients grow and develop their businesses.

 Angel is passionate about micro-enterprise and their contribution to the local and national economy, and has dedicated his career to helping entrepreneurs develop sustainable and competitive businesses.
 Prior to his current position, Angel served as Director of the Coachella Valley Women’s Business Center, a program dedicated to helping aspiring and existing women business owners start and expand their own business; participated in the piloting of the Boots to Business Program, a national program dedicated to helping transitioning military personnel leverage their military training to launch their entrepreneurial careers; and designed and managed a Youth Entrepreneurship program to help young adults acquire leadership, professional, and business skills.
 Angel is an advocate for small business owners and is committed to helping entrepreneurs build sustainable and competitive businesses through results-oriented economic development assistance.

 Angel holds a Bachelor’s Degree in Marketing, a Bachelor’s Degree in Spanish, and a Master’s of Business Administration Degree in Finance.

-Valerie Camarda has been a marketing consultant and advisor for the last 20 years.
+Valerie Camarda has been a marketing consultant and advisor for over 25 years.
 Prior to starting her company Marketing Sense, which serves entrepreneurial businesses and non-profits, she held positions as a marketing communications manager and marketing director in corporate America.

 She served as a lead marketing and business consultant with the Oakland SBDC for several years, as well as taught the marketing segments of multi-week Business Planning courses for the SBDC and Renaissance Entrepreneurship Center.